 - Encounter encourages receptivity rather than dogmatism, openness to being transformed by new encounters and ideas.

-- אלו ואלו / Elu v’elu / Multiple voices
+- אלו ואלו / Elu v’elu (‘These and Those’) / Constructive Conflict

-- Encounter values the multiplicity of voices within societies and even within individuals, knowing our deepest creativity often emerges from contradictions and complexity.
+- Encounter values the multiplicity of voices within societies and even within individuals, knowing creativity often emerges from contradictions and complexity.